sanskrit/mbh-audio/mbh-audio/how.md

 The daxiṇā will be dispatched periodically (monthly at the latest).
 We will keep track of shloka-s (submitted, checked and accepted) so as to accurately calculate the amount due.

 ## For coordinators
-- Assign small portions for recordings
+- Assign small portions for recordings depending on recorder's capacity.
 - Track progress, ensure respectable pace.
-- Periodically gather submitted recordings, check them
+- Periodically gather submitted recordings, check them, suggest corrections.
-- Upload to archive item.
+- Upload to github and the archive item.
+(Useful script here: [mbh_audio.py](https://github.com/vvasuki/misc-python/blob/master/mbh_audio.py))

 ### Feedback
 - Listen to recordings via archive item/ podcast/ google drive